tung/ruggrogue/book/experience-and-difficulty.md

 ## Picking the Final Dungeon Level

 The `MONSTERS` array at the top of the `src/spawn.rs` file has 25 entries.
-Once the difficulty tracker has allowed them all to spawn, there are no new monsters to be seen; the player has effectively seen all of the content offered by the game.
+Once the difficulty tracker has allowed them all to spawn, there are no new monsters to be seen; the player has effectively seen all of the content the game has to offer.
 Since monsters are chosen directly from the level of the difficulty tracker, this point is reached once the difficulty tracker reaches level 25.
 If this point has been reached when a new map is spawned by the `map::generate_rooms_and_corridors` function in the `src/map.rs` file, the downstairs is replaced by the location for the victory item that ends the game.
 Depending on how many monsters spawn over the course of the game, the final dungeon depth usually ends up being between 25 to 30 levels deep.